Healthdirect Free Australian health advice you can count on.

 Low potassium

-Low potassium (hypokalaemia) can lead to symptoms including weakness, tiredness, muscle cramps, constipation and abnormal heart rhythms.
+Low potassium (hypokalaemia) can lead to symptoms including:

 High potassium

 A high potassium (hyperkalaemia) is a serious and potentially life-threatening condition.
-It is usually discovered through blood tests ordered to explain or monitor another condition.
+Your doctor might discover you have high potassium through blood tests you had to explain or monitor another condition.

-If you have unusually high levels of potassium, you can feel weak and tired, feel nauseous and have an abnormal heart rhythm.
+If you have unusually high levels of potassium, you may feel weak and tired, feel nauseous and have an abnormal heart rhythm.

-Hyperkalaemia can be caused by kidney disease or taking medications that decrease the amount of potassium the body removes in the urine.
+Hyperkalaemia has many possible causes.
+Most commonly, it is caused by kidney disease or taking medicines that decrease the amount of potassium the body removes via the kidneys.

 If you have these symptoms and believe your potassium levels might be high, contact your doctor immediately.
 They can check your potassium levels with a blood test.